emmanguyen102/Cousera-Stanford-Uni-Machine-Learning/README.md

-# Machine-Learning-with-Python
+# Machine-Learning-Cousera

-A course from Aalto University
+Coding assignments with Octave